vict-shevchenko/reactive-mobx-form/docs/api/reactiveMobxForm().md

 You can find usege in [examples](/reactive-mobx-form/#/examples).
 #### `schema`

 An object with a configuration for form fields, allowing to specify their initialValues and validation rules on a form creation stage. (you can also do this on form rendering sate by passing `schema` parameter to your `ReactiveForm` component).
+Rule syntax is taken from awesome [validatorjs](https://github.com/skaterdav85/validatorjs) library.

 ```javascript
 // this three forms of schema definition are equal,